-The prevention of unplanned pregnancies could, on its own, reduce maternal deaths by around one quarter, including those that result from unsafe terminations.
+According to the UN MDG report 2007, the prevention of unplanned pregnancies could, on its own, reduce maternal deaths by around one quarter, including those that result from unsafe terminations19.
 In this sense, the inclusion of a new target related to universal access to reproductive health care is important, especially when accompanied by indicators such as the unmet need for family planning and the contraceptive prevalence rate.
 According to the United Nations Statistics Division, 137 million women in the world still have an unmet need for family planning, and contraceptive prevalence has increased from 55 per cent in 1990 to 64 per cent in 2005.
-Another 64 million are using traditional methods of contraception, which can have high failure rates.
+Another 64 million are using traditional methods of contraception, which can have high failure rates.20